 OnlyFans model Courtney Clenney charged with murder in stabbing death of boyfriend in Miami

-Courtney Clenney, the OnlyFans and Instagram model who fatally stabbing her boyfriend to death in Miami in April, has been arrested on a murder charge, the Miami Herald has learned.
+Courtney Clenney, the OnlyFans and Instagram model who fatally stabbed her boyfriend to death in Miami in April, has been arrested on a murder charge, the Miami Herald has learned.

 The 26-year-old Clenney was taken into custody on Wednesday in Hawaii, and will be eventually extradited to Miami-Dade County to face trial.
 She’s being charged with second-degree murder with a deadly weapon for the April 3 stabbing of Christian “Toby” Obumseli.